Prof. Barak Shoshany's Website

 Jared Wogan

 Jared did a summer research project under my supervision, funded by the Brock Match of Minds Award, from May to August 2021.
 He then continued to do a research project under my supervision towards an undergraduate thesis, from September 2021 to April 2022.
+At the time he was an undergraduate student at Brock University.
 He is currently pursuing a PhD in quantum gravity at the University of Western Ontario.

 In his first project, Jared worked on making the model previously published with my student Jacob Hauser more realistic, in order to strengthen our argument that time travel necessarily leads to multiple histories.
 The results were published in our paper "Wormhole Time Machines and Multiple Histories".

-In his second project, Jared worked on developing a Python port of OGRe, my object-oriented general relativity package for Mathematica.
-The new Python package, OGRePy, will be released soon.
+In his second project, Jared worked on developing a preliminary Python port of OGRe, my object-oriented general relativity package for Mathematica.

 Alicia Savelli